 Sponsoring your wife and children

-An expatriate resident may sponsor the residence visa for his wife and children if he fulfils the above mentioned sponsorship requirements set by the General Directorate of Residency and Foreigners Affairs (GDRFA).
+An expatriate resident may sponsor the residence visa for his wife and children if he fulfils the above mentioned sponsorship requirements.

-To sponsor his wife, the expatriate resident must prove an existing marital relationship by submitting an authenticated marriage certificate in Arabic or duly translated into Arabic by a certified translator.
+To sponsor the wife, the expatriate resident must prove an existing marital relationship by submitting an attested marriage certificate in Arabic or duly translated into Arabic by a certified translator.

 Sponsoring two wives

-In strict cases, a Muslim resident may be allowed to sponsor his two wives, if he meets certain terms and conditions set by the respective GDRFA.
+In strict cases, a Muslim resident may be allowed to sponsor his two wives, if he meets certain terms and conditions set by ICP.

-An expatriate resident can sponsor his daughter/s only if she/they is/are unmarried.
+An expatriate resident can sponsor his daughter/s only if she/they is/are unmarried, with no restrictions with regard to her/their age/s.

-- online application or through a registered typing office
+- application form - either online or through a registered typing office

 - passport copies of the wife and children